zulip/zulip/docs/production/upgrade-or-modify.md

 below.

-The steps are largely the same for the various OS upgrades aside from the versions of postgres, so you should be able to adapt these instructions for other supported platforms.
+The steps are largely the same for the various OS upgrades aside from the versions of Postgres, so you should be able to adapt these instructions for other supported platforms.

 ### Upgrading from Ubuntu 18.04 Bionic to 20.04 Focal